cheretbe/notes/linux/zfs.md

 zfs snapshot -r pool_name@move

+# [!!!]
+Be extra careful with mountpoints.
+At this point new_pool will have the same
+#       mountpoint as pool_name.
+Don't reboot until send/receive is complete.
+#       When rebooting later for some reason, be sure to set canmount property
+zfs set canmount=noauto new_pool
+# [!]
+Don't forget to reset it to default after reboot
+zfs inherit -S canmount new_pool
 # [!]
 Note -u flag
 # -u   File system that is associated with the received stream is not mounted
 zfs send -R pool_name@move | pv | zfs receive -F -u new_pool